 2. BED CAPACITY CHALLENGES – Communities are facing challenges in accommodating an influx of elders, either seeking care, seeking protection or facing transfers from other entities.
 This influx has exacerbated existing capacity constraints.
 Communities are facing the further challenge of implementing social distancing within limited space and in providing isolation suites when needed.
 Existing residents may not have the freedom to leave to shelter with family.
 They may be in need of more acute care, such as in Memory Support settings.
 They may be bed-ridden or otherwise have nowhere else to go.
 Some communities may have two residents housed in semi-private units that are virtually impossible to sequester.

-BED CAPACITY SOLUTIONS include partnering with local Limited Service Hotels to try and disperse able-bodied and non-Covid positive residents off site to a second location.
+BED CAPACITY SOLUTIONS include partnering with local Limited-Service Hotels to try and disperse able-bodied and non-COVID positive residents off-site to a second location.
 This approach would free up precious space and reduce density in the existing SL building.
-For more in-depth analysis of this option, please click here.
-Other solutions for temporary bed capacity increases included prototyping existing stocks of office partitions, industrial partitions, shipping container housing and premanufactured housing.
-Some of which could be installed in existing salon/spas and office areas that are more easily controlled, often with their own HVAC systems and exhaust to reduce cross-contamination risks.
-And for more serious bed expansion demands, installation in existing multi-purpose rooms so that these areas can at least be controlled more easily then open dining areas, despite their lack of use in this crisis.
+For a more in-depth analysis of this option, please click here.
+Other solutions for temporary bed capacity increases included prototyping existing stocks of office partitions, industrial partitions, shipping container housing, and premanufactured housing.
+Some of these could be installed in existing salon/spas and office areas that are more easily controlled, often with their own HVAC systems and exhaust to reduce cross-contamination risks.
+And for more serious bed expansion demands, installation in existing multi-purpose rooms so that these areas can at least be controlled more easily than open dining areas, despite their lack of use in this crisis.

-C. INFECTION CONTROL CHALLENGES – Communities are facing challenges in controlling air and water cross contamination in buildings that, in many cases, have been built using multiple types of systems over many decades.
-These challenges may be exacerbated in communities with limited medical experience such as stand-alone rental Active Adult and Independent Living.
+3. INFECTION CONTROL CHALLENGES – Communities are facing challenges in controlling air and water cross-contamination in buildings that, in many cases, have been built using multiple types of systems over many decades.
+These challenges may be exacerbated in communities with limited medical experiences such as stand-alone rental Active Adult and Independent Living.

 INFECTION CONTROL SOLUTIONS include the availability of an HKS Advisory Committee.
 HKS is the nation’s leading healthcare design firm and has resources and expertise that can be provided to Senior Living communities with limited healthcare experience.
 In addition, Brasfield & Gorrie, the nation’s leading healthcare general contractor, can also not only advise but deploy design-build staff with experience working in medical environments to adapt a senior living buildings systems.
 Adaptations will depend on the assessment of a building’s existing system or systems to identify which are capable of implementing new accessories, filtration systems, UV components, rebalancing, BMS settings, exhaust/air change capacities, etc. Other solutions included prototype premanufactured housing and modified shipping containers for temporary isolation room use.